 The Personal Study Edition, now available in the NABRE translation, is ideal for the beginners, whether it's used within the context of the Rite of Christian Initiation for Adults or other such parish-based scripture education programs.
 It provides a wealth of background information in a single volume that informs readers without overwhelming them.

 This paperback edition features callouts in the biblical text, a Reading Guide and section introductions and introductory essays on topics such as how to read the Bible.
 The Questions for Discussion that follow each book's section in the Reading Guide focus on themes such as: Group Sharing/Discussion, In Our Lives, and Individual/Personal Reflection/Action.
 In addition, there's a glossary to terms that may be unfamiliar to some readers, the Sunday and weekday lectionary readings, a select NABRE concordance, and an indexed section of New Oxford Bible Maps.
-Also available in hardcover and burgundy bonded leather.

 The New American Bible Revised Edition The New American Bible Revised Edition (NABRE) brings to culmination the work of nearly 100 scholars, including translators, editors, and a subcommittee of Catholic bishops who provided extensive review of the biblical text over a period of many years.
 The NABRE is the first major amendment to the New American Bible translation since 1991.